MRU-CSIS-3512-202201-001/shared-course-material/README.md

    ~~3.
 Excellent karma?
 Your mark can improve at most **3** levels.~~

 > _Comment from JP (2022-01-25): I've removed the 2nd aspect of the late policy for two reasons: 1) It is a pain to administer, and 2) It somewhat cruelly takes away the opportunity to improve from people who need it the most._

+> _Comment from JP (2022-01-27): I've modified the process for extensions in the following way: you no longer need to request an extension; instead, I will assume **any submission of work related to the milestone in question means you are implicitly requesting an extension and I will treat it as such.** This means you don't have to email me to ask for extensions.
+Keep in mind that all such extensions will still cause a karma drop as normal._

 ## Written Quizzes (x4)